 Section 2.2.1 Determination of Amount.
 In lieu of the payment of the Exercise Price in the manner required by Section 2.1, the Holder shall have the right (but not the obligation) to convert any exercisable but unexercised portion of this Underwriter Warrant into Shares ("Conversion Right") as follows.
-Upon exercise of the Conversion Right, the Company shall deliver to the Holder (without payment by the Holder of any of the Exercise Price in cash) that number of Shares equal to the quotient obtained by dividing (x) the "Value" (as defined below), at the close of trading on the next to last trading day immediately preceding the exercise of the Conversion Right, of the portion of the Underwriter Warrant being converted by (y) the "Market Price" (as defined below).
-The "Value" of the portion of the Underwriter Warrant being converted shall equal the remainder derived from subtracting (a) the Exercise Price multiplied by the number of Shares underlying that portion of the Underwriter Warrant being converted from (b) the Market Price of the Shares multiplied by the number of Shares underlying that portion of the Underwriter Warrant being converted.
-As used in this herein, the term "Market Price" at any date shall be deemed to be the average last reported sale price of the Shares for the five trading days ending on the next to last trading day immediately preceding the exercise of the Conversion Right as officially reported by the principal securities exchange on which the Shares are listed or admitted to trading, or, if the Shares are not listed or admitted to trading on any national securities exchange or if any such exchange on which the Shares are listed is not its principal trading market, the average last reported sale price for such five trading days as furnished by the NASD through the Nasdaq National Market or SmallCap Market, or, if applicable, the OTC Bulletin Board, or if the Shares are not listed or admitted to trading on any of the foregoing markets, or similar organization, as determined in good faith by resolution of the Board of Directors of the Company, based on the best information available to it.
+Upon exercise of the Conversion Right, the Company shall deliver to the Holder (without payment by the Holder of any of the Exercise Price in cash other than for any amount required by Italian law with respect to the nominal equity capital contribution (imputazione a capitale sociale) of the Shares to be issued upon exercise of the Conversion Right)) that number of Shares equal to the quotient obtained by dividing (x) the "Value" (as defined below), at the close of trading on the next to last trading day immediately preceding the exercise of the Conversion Right, of the portion of the Underwriter Warrant being converted by (y) the "Market Price" (as defined below).
+The "Value" of the portion of the Underwriter Warrant being converted shall equal the remainder derived from subtracting (a) the Exercise Price multiplied by the number of Shares underlying that portion of this Underwriter Warrant being converted from (b) the Market Price of the Shares multiplied by the number of Shares underlying that portion of the Underwriter Warrant being converted.
+As used in this herein, the term "Market Price" at any date shall be deemed to be the average last reported sale price of the Shares for the five trading days ending on the next to last trading day immediately preceding the exercise of the Conversion Right as officially reported by the principal securities exchange on which the Shares are listed or admitted to trading, or, if the Shares are not listed or admitted to trading on any national securities exchange or if any such exchange on which the Shares are listed is not its principal trading market, the average last reported sale price for such five trading days as furnished by Nasdaq or, if applicable, the OTC Bulletin Board, or if the Shares are not listed or admitted to trading on any of the foregoing markets, or similar organization, as determined in good faith by resolution of the Board of Directors of the Company, based on the best information available to it.
 If the Shares are issued in such a cashless exercise, the parties acknowledge and agree that in accordance with Section 3(a)(9) of the Securities Act, the Shares shall take on the characteristics of the Underwriter Warrants being exercised, and the holding period of the Shares being issued may be tacked on to the holding period of this Underwriter Warrant.
+In no event will the Company be required to pay cash to the Holder to settle this Underwriter Warrant in the event of exercise by the Holder of the Conversion Right.